kdcouture/Sorts/Blogs/quickSortBlog.md

 ---

 ### What is quick sort?
 Quick sort is another sorting algorithm that works on nearly any dataset.
 Quick sort is, as its name implies, is faster than sorts such as insertion and bubble sorts.
 With this increase in preformance, the algorithm carries a little more baggage than the insertion and bubble sorts.
+There are a number of diffrenent ways to implement quick sort and there are even versions that have space complexity of O(1).

 ### When does quick work the best?